Austin Outdoors Scene: 7 Fun Ways to Enjoy Some Fresh Air

 Live Love Paddle – hosts bat-watching, urban, full moon and Fourth of July tours.
 Rent single or tandem kayaks and paddle Lady Bird Lake, which winds through downtown Austin.
-Another option, Austin Kayak Tours, also offers adventures on the San Marcos River.
+Another option, Austin Kayak Tours, offers adventures on San Marcos River.

 Zilker Park is one of the top Austin outdoors attractions due to its size and amenities.
-The park houses Lady Bird Lake, Austin City Limits, and Blues on the Green.
+The park houses Lady Bird Lake, Austin City Limits and Blues on the Green.
 However, the park also features the crown jewel of summer socializing – Barton Springs Pool.

 The pool is fed from underground springs and measures 3 acres.
 Average temperatures range from 68 to 70 degrees, suitable for year-round swimming.
 Each year, Barton Springs Pool attracts 800,000 visitors, including locals and vacationing celebrities.
 Swimmers should note the pool is listed as a federally protected habitat, especially for the Barton Springs salamander.
 The attraction also closes every Thursday for cleaning and upkeep.

 Roam the Zoo